Office of Governmentwide Policy, GSA.

 (3) Constitute parts or containers for identical or similar end items; or

 (4) Fall within a single Federal Supply Classification (FSC) group of property that is eligible for handling under the exchange/sale authority.

 See § § 102-2.60 through 102-2.110 of this chapter to request a deviation from the requirements of this part.

-You should not use the exchange/sale authority if the exchange allowance or estimated sales proceeds for the property will be unreasonably low.
+You should not use the exchange/sale authority if the exchange allowance or Start Printed Page 57797estimated sales proceeds for the property will be unreasonably low.
 You must either abandon or destroy the property in accordance with part 101-45, subpart 101-45.9, of this title, or declare the property excess and follow the regulations in part 102-36 of this chapter, whichever is appropriate.

 You must determine whether an exchange or a sale will provide the greater return for the Government.
 When estimating the return under each method, consider all administrative and overhead costs.